Calculate the area of the shaded region between the 2 functions f... | Channels for Pearson+

 Multiple Choice

-Calculate the area of the shaded region between the 2 functions from to
+Calculate the area of the shaded region between the 2 functions from x=0 to x=9

 A